AtandraMahalder/Wordle/README.md

 # Wordle
 This accompanying strategy and given program can be used to get fast and near accurate solutions to Wordle.

-First try our the following guesses: brick, glent, jumpy, vozhd, waqfs
+First try out the following guesses: brick, glent, jumpy, vozhd, waqfs

 From these guesses we can determine the letters in our desired words and if possible their positions.